 The subcommittee record disclosed that in the 2008 election, 2.6 million Florida voters, representing 31 percent of all votes cast, voted in person at early-voting locations.
 Apparently, that was too many votes for some people.
 In the recently conducted 2012 Republican presidential primary, on average, counties reduced early voting hours by more than 28.

 Thanks to the research that Daniel A. Smith of the University of Florida submitted to the Senate subcommittee, why early voting was targeted for restriction is clear.
 In 2008, though African-Americans comprised 13 percent of the state electorate, they cast 23 percent of in-person early votes.
 Further, in those counties which allowed early voting on Sundays, including the now-prohibited Sunday before election day, 31 percent of in-person early votes were cast by African-Americans.
 Hispanics comprise 11 percent of total voters and 11 percent of early voters, yet they accounted for 22 percent of voters on the final Sunday of early voting.
 In other words, Florida's minority voters made heavy use of early voting.

 The Legislature moved the state primary date from two weeks after state colleges begin the fall term to one week before they begin.
-Strike two.
+Strike 2.

-Sharp, a retired litigation lawyer, is a past president of the Collier County Democratic Club and publicity director for the League of Women Voters of Collier County.
-He is a member of the Foreclosure Task Force of Collier County and state board for Americans United for Separation of Church and State.
+Sharp, a retired lawyer, is a past president of the Collier County Democratic Club and a current member of the Florida Democratic Party central and state executive committees.
+He is a member of the Foreclosure Task Force of Collier County and the board of Americans United for Separation of Church and State of Collier County.
 He has lived in Pelican Bay since 2004.
 Contact him at 202-359-0469.